 Have you ever wondered which would be the largest tire you could install on your vechicle?
 Today's blog entry covers that specifically for G-Wagens with a 2-inch lift such as the ones we sell here in our online store (OME Full Suspension Kit and the Hofele Suspension Kit), but there's something in here for non G-Wagen owners too.
 We describe a test that you can do on just about any truck to more definitively determine the fitment limits of newly-installed tires.

 Installing large tires can be a little tricky; there are a lot of variables that affect whether or not a tire will fit without rubbing.
-Generally a 32”-33” overall tire diameter can fit the trucks with a modest lift of 2”.
+Generally a 33”-34” overall tire diameter can fit the trucks with a modest lift of 2”.
+This is assuming ET 20-30 on an a wheel 8" deep.
 Whether tires will fit without rubbing is determined by multiple variables such as: tire width, how aggressive the treads are, tire manufacturer, wheel width, wheel offset, vehicle weight, driving habits and terrain.

 Anytime you try to install the largest tire, the risk of rubbing goes up, and its impossible to say definitively whether or not rubbing will occur.
 We suggest you try this test to determine the limits of your tires and whether they will rub.
 This test will likely work with just about any normal vehicle, but please keep in mind that we are primarily assuring you that this test will work with G-Wagens.
 Articulate your suspension by placing the left front tire on a hump or object like a rock.
 This will compress the suspension as far as it can go.
 Then, turn the wheel in either direction until the steering wheel is locked.
 Finally, put your G-Wagen in reverse and back up.
 If there is no rub, then likely there will not be issues while driving.
 However, this action plus driving fast will compress the suspension even more and push the suspension into its bushings further.